KerviRamos/Git-VCS-Resources/README.md

   - index - Stores all of the staging information
   - object/ - the object database stores all content for the .git database

-The figure below summarizes the git files created in the directory we are interested in tracking our changes.
+The figure below summarizes the Git files created in the directory we are interested in tracking our changes.

 <p>
   <img src="png/dataModel.png">